seanwbrooks/twikr_using_webpacker/README.md

 # Breakdown
 **Front-End**
-React is a JavaScript library for building User Interfaces.
-In my opinion, it is a great front-end technology that makes websites dynamic and increases user experiences by cutting down page reloads with a virtual DOM.
+⋅⋅⋅React is a JavaScript library for building User Interfaces.
+It is a great front-end technology that makes websites dynamic and increases user experiences by cutting down page reloads with a virtual DOM.

 **Framework**
-Rails is a popular convention-over-configuration framework.
+⋅⋅⋅Rails is a popular convention-over-configuration framework.
 Rails is easy to use because of its emphasis on convention.

+**Database**
-Also, I used a PostgreSQL database that was supported by Heroku.
+⋅⋅⋅I used a PostgreSQL database that was supported by Heroku.

 **Testing**
-Jasmine/Enzyme is used for testing the front-end React components.
+⋅⋅⋅Jasmine/Enzyme is used for testing the front-end React components.
-RSpec is used for unit testing for API endpoints, serializers, controllers, and models.
+⋅⋅⋅RSpec is used for unit testing for API endpoints, serializers, controllers, and models.

 # Installation
 Clone repo from terminal: